starcatmeow/proxmox-on-pixel-8/README.md

 # Proxmox on Pixel 8

 This project aims to run Proxmox on Pixel 8.
-Full tutorial can be found on TBD.
+Full log is [here](https://www.linkedin.com/pulse/proxmox-ve-google-pixel-phone-dongruixuan-li-qmnxc).

 ## Environment setup